Hepatitis (Rubarth’s disease)

 Prevention and treatment

 There is no specific treatment for ICH, therefore prevention through vaccinations is essential.
 If your dog contracts the disease, hospitalisation and IV fluid therapy may be necessary depending on the severity of illness.

-Fortunately, thanks to vaccinations, the disease has been largely eliminated and has greatly reduced the incidents of this disease in the UK, and in recent years the disease has become less common in areas worldwide where routine vaccinations are carried out.
+Fortunately, thanks to vaccinations, the disease has been largely eliminated and has greatly reduced the incidence of this disease in the UK, and in recent years the disease has become less common in areas worldwide where routine vaccinations are carried out.

 The first injections administered for infectious canine hepatitis will not cover dogs permanently, therefore it’s important to ensure that your puppy is given booster injections throughout their life.
 Your puppy will need to have another booster at 15 months and then every year afterwards to ensure they remain vaccinated against the infection.

-Contact your vet or speak to a Joii vet, free of charge to every Animal Friends customer with any dog insurance policy, and they will be able to help you choose a vaccination program to best suit your puppy’s needs.
+Contact your vet or speak to a Joii vet, free of charge to every Animal Friends customer with a dog insurance policy, and they will be able to help you choose a vaccination program to best suit your puppy’s needs.